re-masashi/meowdoc/docs/docs/dummy_files/hw.md

 # Documentation for hw.rs

-This file contains a simple Rust function that prints "Hello World!" to the console.
+This file contains a simple function that prints "Hello World!" to the console.
+It serves as a basic example and can be used as a starting point for more complex Rust programs.

-## Module-Level Description

-The `hw.rs` file demonstrates a basic "Hello, World!" program in Rust.
-It includes a single function, `hw`, which, when executed, outputs the greeting to the standard output.
-This file serves as a minimal example for Rust beginners.

-## Function: `hw()`
+## `hw` Function

-The `hw` function is responsible for printing "Hello World!" to the console.
+The `hw` function is a simple function that outputs "Hello World!" to the standard output.

+### Function Signature

 ```rust
 fn hw() {